 Coping with stress and debt

-If you find it difficult to discuss debt issues with family or friends, there are always professionals who will be happy to help and advise on the best way forward.
+We appreciate discussing debt issues with family and friends is something many people may find difficult.
+The good news is that there are always professionals who will be happy to help and advise you on the best way forward.

 Address the stress